adam-cowley/twitch-project/docs/04-authentication.md

 JWT_EXPIRES_IN=30d
 ```

-Then, like the `Neo4jModule`, we can register a dynamic JWT module using the `registerAsync` function - providing a `useFactory` function to return the `JwtModule` configuration.
+Then, like with the `Neo4jModule`, we can import the JwtModule into the `AuthModule` using the `registerAsync` function.

+The function takes a Dynamic Module configuration, so we can instruct Nest to import the `ConfigModule`, then inject the `ConfigService` into a factory function (`useFactory`) which will then return the `secret` and `signinOptions` required to instantiate the module.

 ```ts
 // auth.module.ts